A Treatable Illness

 - Thoughts of death or suicide

 Depression is not the same as a passing blue mood.
+Take an online depression assessment here.
 Symptoms can persist for weeks, months or even years.
 It is not a sign of personal weakness or a condition that can be willed or wished away.
 People with a depressive illness cannot merely "pull themselves together" and get better.

 Depression is caused by a combination of biological, genetic and environmental factors.
 Commonly, depression coexists with other medical illnesses, such as heart disease, stroke, diabetes, cancer and Parkinson's disease.
 Having a chronic medical illness increases the risks of depression.
 At other times, painful losses contribute to its development.
 Losing one's spouse, job, family home or mobility are just a few of the losses that can trigger depression.
 Appropriate treatment, however, can help.